wlukebarnes/2025-vibe-coding/instructions/02-add-lakebase.md

 -   Wrap this logic in a `services/lakebase.py` singleton.
 On first `query()`, open the connection; if the connection is older than 59 minutes, refresh the token and reconnect; return rows as‑is.
 -   Do not transform results or wrap them in dataframes.
--   For the username on the Lakebase connection, use the client id from the env.
+-   For the username on the Lakebase connection, use the hardcoded group from above.